Atharvkote/Inventory-Management-System/README.md

 - **Order Management System:** Implement a comprehensive order management system to handle order processing, tracking, and fulfillment.
 **6.Source Code Details**
-Here's a brief point-wise description of the code:
+Here's a brief point-wise description of the code.
+# Source Code Details
 1. **Imports:**
    - The code imports necessary modules: `csv` for CSV file handling, `randint` from `random` module to generate random order IDs, and `tabulate` for tabular data formatting.